 Though our situation is far better today for which I am definitely thankful.
 Even though times have changed there are still major moments where we could only wish we could stay together.

 I don’t know if I want to call life as unfair.
 It is because even through all the troubles, it gives me these small moments to hold on to and live them like there is no tomorrow.
 When people ask me if I’ve visited half of London already, I could only smile.

 At times, we feel just staying together and spending our time talking with each other counts more to us than roaming every street in this place.
 Sure, we want to roam every nook and corner of London, but mostly I just want to sit by his side and sip a cup of coffee (black, that’s our favourite now and talk all about it) or eat our favourite food or simply watch a movie together.
 There was never the good old time in our lives, we are just creating it so we could call it that in our future.

 Ilakkiya is having a ball with her dad and I am just happy to see them bonding so well.
 The three of us finally together, blurring rest of the world.
 I’m not sure if I’m going to be tired of this soon(which I know I won’t), but I’m surely going to have fun with this as long as I can.
 Moments like these will never come back.
 I want this to be deeply etched in my veins.
 We are lucky to taste the summer in London now and drench ourselves in the cool air and longer days.

-Though Ilakkiya had a high temperature one week and I had my conjunctivitis on the other, we could do good because we don’t know what it is like to spend time together without any interference.
+Ilakkiya had a high temperature one week and I had my conjunctivitis on the other.
+Though I was worried about the slow medical support here, it did not affect my need to be together.
+Mainly because we don’t know what it is like to spend time together without any interference.
 We love this time together so dearly because we always knew we would enjoy it.